 +44 (0) 113 343 4185

 Summary: Matthew is a Research Fellow in Applied Health.
-His research focuses on engaging users in the design and development of healthcare technology.
+His research focuses on the design, development and evaluation of healthcare technology.

 Location: Room 1039, Level 10, Worsley Building

-Matthew is Research Fellow in Applied Health and Research Fellow in e-Health Innovations for Healthcare at Leeds Institute of Health Sciences.
+Matthew is Research Fellow in Applied Health at Leeds Institute of Health Sciences.

-His research focuses on engaging users in the design and development of healthcare technology in Europe and sub-Saharan Africa.
-He has conducted user involvement research across a range of disciplines, including rehabilitation medicine, neurosurgery, ophthalmology and palliative care.
-Matthew is also a Public Engagement Fellow for the Faculty of Medicine and Health, supporting public engagement activities across the School of Medicine.
+His research focuses on the design, development and evaluation of healthcare technology in Europe and sub-Saharan Africa.
+Matthew has specific interests in user involvement research, which he has undertaken across a range of disciplines including rehabilitation medicine, neurosurgery, ophthalmology and palliative care.
+Matthew is also a Public Engagement Fellow, supporting public engagement activities across the Faculty of Medicine and Health.

 - As part of the St Gemma's Academic Unit of Palliative Care, Matthew works on IMPACCT (Improving the Management of Pain from Advanced Cancer in the Community), a NIHR programme grant.
 His role involves developing an electronic pain reporting system for patients with cancer and evaluating its use in a feasibility trial.
 Matthew is also leading the dissemination strategy for the overall programme grant and writing the final funders report.

 - With the Nuffield Centre for International Health & Development, Matthew works on the EXTEND project, funded through a UK Space Agency International Partnership Programme Award.
 The aim of the project is to understand the extent to which and under what circumstances using satellite technology for scaling-up e-Health innovations contributes to improved health systems functions and health care outcomes in Nigeria.